Privacy Policy

 Legitimate interest as we assess that our interest in enabling an acquisition or restructuring process, assuming that the acquiring company carries out similar operations as Boule, outweighs your interests or fundamental rights and freedoms requiring protection of personal data.

-If Boule ceases to exist, e.g. through a merger, liquidation or bankruptcy, we will erase the personal data as long as the retention of such personal data is not required by law.
+If Boule ceases to exist, e.g. through a merger, liquidation or bankruptcy, or if Boule’s customer database is transferred to an acquiring company, we will erase the personal data as long as the retention of such personal data is not required by law.
 In such case your personal data will be processed in accordance with this Privacy Notice.

 Contact information such as name, telephone number and e-mail address.